Leyla Zana: Later political activities

 As of 2007, Zana is active in human rights issues in Turkey and working in the new party she co-founded in 2005.
 One controversial idea is her proposal to reorganize Turkey into a set of federal states, one of them being Kurdistan.

-In April 2008, Zana was sentenced to two years in prison by Turkish authorities for allegedly "spreading terrorist propaganda" by saying in a speech that Kurds have three leaders, as which she named Massoud Barzani, Celal Talebanî and Abdullah Öcalan".
+In April 2008, Zana was sentenced to two years in prison by Turkish authorities for allegedly "spreading terrorist propaganda" by saying in a speech that Kurds have three leaders, which she named as Massoud Barzani, Celal Talabanî and Abdullah Öcalan".
 Barzani was the president of the Kurdistan federal region in Iraq, Talabani was the ethnic Kurdish president of Iraq, and Öcalan is the imprisoned Kurdish leader of the Kurdistan Workers Party (PKK) in Turkey.

 In December 2008, Zana was sentenced to another 10 years in prison by the Turkish court.
 The court ruled that she had violated the Turkish anti-terror law in nine different speeches.
-The European Union Turkey Civic Commission called on the European Union and the international community to take political action and strongly condemn Turkey for having convicted Leyla Zana to ten new years in prison.
+The European Union Turkey Civic Commission called on the European Union and the international community to take political action and strongly condemn Turkey for having convicted and sentenced Leyla Zana to ten new years in prison.
 Leyla Zana released the following statement to the EUTCC:The case against me is a violation against freedom of thought, and represents a threat to every Kurd in Turkey.
 The decision of the court is just another way to repress, silence and punish the Kurds.
 The mentality governing this country is that problems can be resolved by anti-democratic and repressive means and that unfair trial can provide political and social peace.
 But despite all this, our people will claim their legitimate rights, and will continue to struggle for this as long as it takes.On 28 July 2009, a Court in Diyarbakır sentenced Leyla Zana to 15 months in prison because of a speech she had made at the School of Oriental and African Studies (SOAS) of the University of London for remarks on Abdullah Öcalan.
 These prison sentences were overturned by higher courts.